Arronk/My-Coding-Journey/LogR2.md

 the schema for my database in sqlite3.
 Decided to try and give this project a bit of my own feel so I discarded the US data and got my own aussie data so my mashup will be on my home town.
 The pset is pretty overwhelming but i'm hoping if I just take it one TODO at a time it should be manageable.

+## Day 97: 27.10.18

+### Progress: Completed the final exam for MIT 6.00x

+Well I have to say this was a fair amount harder then the midterm but I got it finished in just over 4 hours!!
+The multi choice was easy but some of the functions we had to complete we pretty difficult.
+I'm not sure if actual MIT students are allowed to refer to stack overflow in their exam but I would have been pretty screwed without it!